harshrajhrj/react-grasp/README.md

 * We can use index route(also a type of nested route) when we want any child component to be displayed with the parent component.
 Other child components can be displayed using the `Link` feature.
 * In `App.js`, we've a index route which renders the child component `category` too with the `products` component which wasn't in earlier case.
 So, when we go to "newproduct", the child component changes to `NewProduct` which should work as earlier and so with "category" component<sup>[change](https://github.com/harshrajhrj/react-grasp/blob/37d1f56b596afc15d46ae1d18d9c14b7da0fba6a/src/App.js#L24)</sup>.
 ## Dynamic and nested route
+* I've created dynamic routing for displaying multiple users details.
+I achieved this using `:userid` literal which is appended to the parent path in the `<Route>` component.
+When we hit the location as `/users/1`, then it'll show the detail for `user1` and similarly for others.
+* I've also used nested dynamic route to change only specific component keeping the common component in place.